 Generally, if you are applying for a need-based scholarship, the organization will require you to submit proof that you are in fact in need of the scholarship, which can generally be accomplished through filling out the FAFSA.

-Now that you know a little more about the requirements to apply to these scholarships, it is important for you to also be aware of the numerous sources that provide scholarships or access to scholarship resources for Hispanic and Latinx students.
+Now that you know a little more about the requirements to apply to these scholarships, let's dive right into some great Hispanic scholarships.

 Average amount awarded: $2,000

 -Must be a Colorado resident with a minimum 3.0 GPA